All Episodes

 But as thousands of migrants passed through its crowded lines each day, they soon found that the United States was not quite the dreamland they hoped it to be.

-Nativist sentiment was strong amongst the upper crust of American society, and many movements sprang up as a result.
+Nativist sentiment was strong amongst the upper crust of American society, and many movements sprung up as a result.

-These cultural conservatives claimed that the United States was founded upon the principles of an Anglo-Saxon Protestant society and had no place for the Jews or the Catholics.
+these cultural conservatives claimed that the united states was founded upon the principles of an anglo-saxon protestant society and had no place for the jews or the catholics consequently sorry i just gotta laugh at that guys My bad.

 Let's keep going.